-After long day of wandering through Paris, especially in summer, getting on a plan all sweaty isn’t the funnest thing in the world.
+After long day of wandering through Paris, especially in summer, getting on a plane all sweaty isn’t the funnest thing in the world.
 If you are part of the Priority Pass you can take a quick shower at Yotel.
 You can enter Yotel after passport control but before security.
 Take the RER to Terminal 2E and get through passport control.
 Take a sharp left and follow the signs to Gates K, you’ll have to take a short tram ride.
 It’s a bit of a walk to get to Yotel, but it’s worth it to take a quick refreshing shower before jumping on your next flight.

 Don’t stress too much

 Give yourself enough time to get to the airport from Paris.
 The RER takes about an hour depending which station you take it from.
 On our way back we only had a 10 hour layover, but we were able to take a leisurely stroll from Paris du Nord to Café Méricourt to meet a friend for breakfast.
 After that we took the RER back, had a quick shower and bought some gifts for friends back home at the airport.